saifhaq/alma/examples/mnist/README.md

 ```

 [This blog](https://pytorch.org/tutorials/intermediate/pinmem_nonblock.html) discusses it
-extensively, as well as the option of using pinned memory in the data loader.
-We follow the
+extensively, as well as the option of using pinned memory and multiple workers in the data loader.
-PyTorch convention of having it default to `False`, but provide it as an option in the config, one
+We follow the PyTorch convention of having it default to `False`, but provide it as an option in
-can set it to `True`.
+the config, one can set it to `True`.

 ```python
 config = BenchmarkConfig(